oracle-livelabs/developer/db-operator-k8s/setup-oke/setup-oke.md

     * **Compartment**: The name of the compartment.
 Leave the default value.
     * **Kubernetes version**: The version of Kubernetes.
 This lab was validated with *v1.23.4* and *v1.24.1*, but higher versions should also work.
     * **Kubernetes API Endpoint**: Are the cluster master nodes going to be routable or not.
 Select the *Public Endpoint* value.
     * **Kubernetes Worker Nodes**: Are the cluster worker nodes going to be routable or not.
-Select *Public Workers* value, as this allows direct access to the nodes without necesarily using a load balancer or bastion host.
+Select *Public Workers* value, as this allows direct access to the nodes without necessarily using a load balancer or bastion host.

     ![Quick Cluster](images/quickcluster-1.png)